adfergy/AdventOfCode2019/README.md

 Day 9 again revisited the IntCode program from before and the implementation of Relative Base Access.
 How useful this is in the real world, I am not sure.
 Debugging gave me the opportunity to improve the legibility of my code from days 5 and 7.

 Part b was trivial to implement but exposed the inefficiencies of both my choice of the use of case statements and the computing power of my hardworking little laptop (or lack thereof).

+Day 9 allowed the stack machine compiler to be written.

+### Day 10

+Day 10 got sidetracked by my compiler implementation.
+The first part was completed by identifying the positions in between two co-ordinates, that are integer and lie on the line.
+This was completed using prime factorisation and a fraction reduction function, definately overkill but my other solutions all took too long to compute.

+Part B was done by computing the bearing to each visible asteroid, ordering by this bearing, and recursively doing so as more asteroids become visible.